Microservice-API-Patterns/MDSL-Specification/docs/datacontract.md

 ## Use Cases for MDSL Data Type Models

+MDSL aims at supporting agile modeling.
+Any service API exposes a published language of some kind This language contains data elements in several places:

 * Payload and headers of operations specified in an MDSL service [endpoint contract](./servicecontract)
 * Service Level Objectives (SLOs) and/or Service Level Indicators (SLIs) that are part of [Service Level Agreements (SLAs)](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/ServiceLevelAgreement)
-* Agile data modeling, e.g. Data Transfer Objects (DTOs) or, more precisely, Data Transfer Representations (DTRs)
+* Data Transfer Objects (DTOs) or, more precisely, Data Transfer Representations (DTRs)

 ## Concepts